MicrosoftDocs/bing-docs/bing-docs/bing-web-search/tutorial/bing-web-search-single-page-app.md

 `SafeSearch` can be set to `strict`, `moderate`, or `off`, with `moderate` being the default setting for Bing Web Search.
 This form uses a checkbox, which has two states: `strict` or `moderate`.

-If any of the **Promote** checkboxes are selected, the `answerCount` parameter is added to the query. `answerCount` is required when using the `promote` parameter.
+If any of the **Promote** check boxes are selected, the `answerCount` parameter is added to the query. `answerCount` is required when using the `promote` parameter.
 In this snippet, the value is set to `9` to return all available result types.
 > [!NOTE]
 > Promoting a result type doesn't *guarantee* that it will be included in the search results.
 Rather, promotion increases the ranking of those kinds of results relative to their usual ranking.
 To limit searches to particular kinds of results, use the `responseFilter` query parameter, or call a more specific endpoint such as Bing Image Search or Bing News Search.